Chart Color Schemes

 Mittagong lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Mittagong's population is approximately 11,483 as of November 2025.
-This represents an increase of 552 people, a 5.0% rise from the 2021 Census figure of 10,931.
-The change is inferred from the estimated resident population of 11,266 in June 2024 and an additional 192 validated new addresses since the Census date.
-This results in a population density of 155 persons per square kilometer.
-Mittagong's growth rate exceeded that of its SA3 area (3.1%) and SA4 region, making it a growth leader.
-Overseas migration contributed approximately 61.6% to overall population gains recently, though all factors including natural growth and interstate migration were positive.
+Mittagong's population was around 10,931 people as of the 2021 Census.
+By Nov 2025, it is estimated to be approximately 11,456, reflecting a growth of 525 people (4.8%) since the Census date.
+This increase is inferred from the ABS's estimated resident population of 11,266 as of June 2024 and an additional 192 validated new addresses since the Census.
+The population density in Mittagong is around 155 persons per square kilometer.
+The area's growth rate of 4.8% since the 2021 Census exceeded both its SA3 area (3.3%) and SA4 region, positioning it as a growth leader.
+Overseas migration contributed approximately 61.6% to Mittagong's population gains during recent periods, with natural growth and interstate migration also being positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, NSW State Government's SA2 level projections from 2022 (base year 2021) are used.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-By 2041, Mittagong is projected to grow by 5,551 persons, reflecting a 46.5% increase over the 17-year period, placing it in the top 10 percent of non-metropolitan areas nationally.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections where data is not available, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+By 2041, Mittagong's population is projected to expand by 5,551 persons, reflecting an increase of 46.8% in total over the 17-year period, placing it in the top 10 percent of non-metropolitan areas nationally for exceptional growth.

 Frequently Asked Questions - Population